digidem/nodejs-mobile-react-native/README.md

 Universal binaries are included in the plugin, so you can run in both iOS simulators and devices.

-`nodejs-mobile-react-native` supports iOS 13.0 or later.
+`@comapeo/nodejs-mobile-react-native` supports iOS 13.0 or later.
 In order to archive the application, the deployment target needs to be `iOS 13.0` or later.
 Your project's `ios/Podfile` may also need to be changed like this (if React Native's `min_ios_version_supported` is below 13):

 ```diff
 -platform :ios, min_ios_version_supported